-INTRODUCTION EVALUATION RESULTS Area 1: Establish practices and policies to screen, identify, and assess persons who are candidates for transitioning into the community through the MFP Project Objective 1a: Changes in relevant policies and procedures related to screening, identification, assessment, and transition planning Objective 1b: Number of eligible MFP participants who choose to participate in relation to those who actually transition Area 2: Development of flexible financing strategies or other budget transfer strategies that allow "money to follow the person" Objective 2a: Changes in the balance of long term care funding between institutional and home and community-based services Objective 2b: Increases in the number of persons funded under the Medicaid waiver program Objective 2c: Increases in the amount of funding for supplemental services received by persons in the MFP Project17 Area 3: Availability and accessibility of supportive services for MFP participants18 Objective 3a: Level of consumer involvement in planning transitions and delivery of services for each target group Objective 3b: Types of housing selected by participants in MFP Objective 30: Types of housing selected by participants in MIT Objective 3d: Number of individuals who were unable to transition due to a lack of accessible / affordable housing Objective 3e: Types and amount of transition services including supplemental 24 Services Objective 3f: Why individuals interested in participating in MFP were unable to transition into the community Area 4: Performance of a cost analysis on support services for individuals participating in the MFP Project Objective 4a: Cost of Medicaid services prior to participating in MFP28 Objective 4b: Cost of Medicaid services after transitioning and participating in MFP
+INTRODUCTION 5 EVALUATION RESULTS 8 Area 1: Establish practices and policies to screen, identify, and assess persons who are candidates for transitioning into the community through the MFP Project Objective 1a: Changes in relevant policies and procedures related to screening, identification, assessment, and transition planning 8 Objective 1b: Number of eligible MFP participants who choose to participate in relation to those who actually transition Area 2: Development of flexible financing strategies or other budget transfer strategies that allow "money to follow the person" 14 Objective 2a: Changes in the balance of long term care funding between institutional and home and community-based services 14 Objective 2b: Increases in the number of persons funded under the Medicaid 1.7 waiver program 1/ Objective 2c: Increases in the amount of funding for supplemental services 10 received by persons in the MFP Project 10 Area 3: Availability and accessibility of supportive services for MFP participants.
+18 Objective 3a: Level of consumer involvement in planning transitions and delive of services for each target group • Objective 3b: Types of housing selected by participants in MFP Objective 3c: Number of MFP participants who choose to self-direct services 22 Objective 3d: Number of individuals who were unable to transition due to a lack of accessible / affordable housing 23 servicesservices 25 Objective 3f: Why individuals interested in participating in MFP were unable to transition into the community transition into the community 21 Area 4: Performance of a cost analysis on support services for individuals participating in the MFP Project 29 Objective 4a: Cost of Medicaid services prior to participating in MFP Objective 4b: Cost of Medicaid services after transitioning and participating in MED 20

-Area 5: Development of policies and practices to improve quality management systems to monitor services and supports provided to participants in the MFP 20

-Project

-Objective 5a: Level of satisfaction with home and community-based services and

-living arrangements 32

-Objective 5b: Changes in quality of life 39

-Area 6: Persons eligible to participate in MFP, who decline or cease participation, will be evaluated to determine the reasons for their decisions.
-Individuals who die while participating in MFP will have the cause of death examined to help identify

-areas for program improvement 47
+Area 5: Development of policies and practices to improve quality management systems to monitor services and supports provided to participants in the MFP Project .29 Objective 5a: Level of satisfaction with home and community-based services and living arrangements .34 Objective 5b: Changes in quality of life Area 6: Persons eligible to participate in MFP, who decline or cease participation, will be evaluated to determine the reasons for their decisions.
+Individuals who die while participating in MFP will have the cause of death examined to help identify while participating in MFP will have the cause of death examined to help identify areas for program improvement .49 · · ·